 Message Description

 LSr Not Ready To Resume Fault

 LSr Need Master To Resume Fault

-L S r Not Ready To Run
+LSr Not Ready To Run

-The "Not Ready To Resume" Fault indicates that the automation cannot start a show because a least one of the eCNA-100 remotes are not in the "Ready to Resume" condition.
+The "Not Ready To Resume" Fault indicates that the automation cannot start a show because at least one of the eCNA-100 remotes are not in the "Ready to Resume" condition.
 The Need Master To Resume Fault indicates that there is no master.
-The master may be lost if the communication wires are disconnected, power is lost or the sync input (sync switch) is not enabled at the master.
+The master may be lost if the communication wires are disconnected, power is lost or the sync input (sync switch) is not enabled at communication wires are disconnected, power is lost or the sync input (sync switch) is not enabled at the master.

-The Not Ready To Run Fault indicates that the automation cannot start a show because a least one of the eCNA-100 remotes are not in the "Ready to Run" condition
+The Not Ready To Run Fault indicates that the automation cannot start a show because a least one of the eCNA-100 remotes is not in the "Ready to Run" condition